 You also have to couple that point with the fact that the bottler is somewhat geographically constrained.
-It does have a history of growth via signing distribution deals allowing it to cover new areas, however it can’t just decide to go off and sell Coke products abroad or in new US territories for obvious reasons.
+It does have a history of growth via signing distribution deals allowing it to cover new areas, however it can’t just decide to go off and sell Coke products abroad, or in new US territories, for obvious reasons.

 Put simply, organic growth tends to be very low.
-In 2018 Coca-Cola Consolidated shifted just under 340m physical cases of drink.
+In 2018, Coca-Cola Consolidated shifted just under 340m physical cases of drink.
 That represented an increase of circa 4.5% on the 323m shifted the year before.
 Strip out cases related to acquisitions, however, and you find that growth figure drop to just 0.1% year-on-year.

 Stock Price Quadruples

 Profit doubling while the share price went up by a factor of four tells you all you need to know.
 Put simply, Coke stock just got super expensive.
-As it stands the one share of Coke stock I will own will probably have a cost basis of around $275.
+As it stands, the one share of Coke stock I will own will probably have a cost basis of around $275.
 Analysts expect the underlying business to churn out $10.50 in profit in 2020, or 27.5x the price I will pay.
-Historically it tended to trade in the 15x to 20x range, maybe getting up to 25x in a frothy market.
+Historically, it tended to trade in the 15x to 20x range, maybe getting up to 25x in a frothy market.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-Also, if you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!